Lanzhou-J/Lanzhou-J.github.io/_posts/2022-02-15-DevOps-05-Docker.md

 Our story began in 2010, at that time some IT engineers started a company "dotCloud".
 The company mainly provides cloud computing service based on PaaS.
 More specifically, a containerization technology related to LXC, which is Linux container.

-Then dotCloud company simplified and standardized their containerization technology and renamed it as "Docker"
+Then dotCloud company simplified and standardized their containerization technology and renamed it as "Docker".

 After they created Docker tech, it did not attract a lot of attention in the IT industry.
 So dotCloud, as a small start up company, is struggling under fierce competitions.